adityadabas1008/ANSreport/README.md

 Run the report to find out!

+Please note that the report is in German, as it was a project for a German course.

 ## How to run the report
 1. Clone the repository as it is.
 2. Choose the editor of your choice, e.g. [VSCode](https://code.visualstudio.com/).